 The Financial Impacts of Decreased Access to Abortion

-Abstract: In this paper, I exploit variation in changes in access to abortion resulting from Planned Parenthood clinic openings and closings during the period 2009-2018 to study the relationship between access to abortion and financial health (delinquencies).
+Abstract: In this paper, I exploit variation in changes in access to abortion resulting from Planned Parenthood clinic openings and closings during the period 2010-2019 to study the relationship between access to abortion and financial health (delinquencies).
 I find that auto loan delinquencies are negatively related to access to abortion, a relationship which is unique when compared to other types of loans (i.e., credit cards, mortgages, and student loans).
-I provide further evidence of the causality of this relationship by exploiting a 2013 legislative change in Texas.
-This paper provides evidence for the connection between changes in abortion access and financial health.
-I plan to incorporate recent changes in abortion access (i.e., the overturning of Roe v.
-Wade in June 2022) and more granular data on financial outcomes in ongoing work.
+I show that this effect is driven by changes in access in low-income areas, shedding light on the mechanism as well as the significance of auto loans, as low-income individuals disproportionately hold auto loans (e.g., compared to mortgages).
+I provide further evidence of the causality of the relationship between access to abortion and auto loan delinquencies by exploiting a 2013 legislative change in Texas.
+Finally, I use these estimates to calculate the impact of the overturning of Roe v.
+Wade in June 2022 on financial health.